-This double crust 10-Inch pie dough recipe bakes up crisp and flaky and is easy to work with if you let it rest at room temperature wrapped in plastic for at least 10 minutes.
-It also helps if you use a lightly floured silicone mat to roll it on.
+This double crust 10-Inch pie dough recipe bakes up crisp and flaky.
+This crust works for sweet pies or for savory dishes like chicken pot pie (without the sprinkle of sugar, of course).
+This pie crust dough is easy to work with if you let it rest at room temperature wrapped in plastic for at least 10 minutes before you roll it out.

 - 2 2/3 cups all-purpose flour